 Kentucky Derby Chocolate Pecan Pie

 The Kentucky Derby celebrates the best of thoroughbred horse racing.
 Along with it, traditions of Southern charm.
-The Kentucky Derby Chocolate Pecan Pie is one of those delicious and decadent Kentucky Derby traditions.
+The Kentucky Derby Chocolate Pecan Pie is a delicious and decadent Kentucky Derby tradition.

-Other traditions we love are the mint juleps, the singing of “My Old Kentucky Home,” the roses and trumpets.
-And, of course, the hats.
+Other traditions we love are mint juleps, singing "My Old Kentucky Home," roses and trumpets, and, of course, hats.

-The Kentucky Derby food is an event all of its own.
-And one, we celebrate every year.
+The Kentucky Derby food is an event all of its own-one we celebrate every year.
 Here are some ideas for Kentucky Derby Recipes with distinctive Southern charm.

 Kentucky Derby Pie History